By: CS2103T W13-4

 The structure of rules were separated from the logic of rule execution to maintain the separation of concerns between the

-and Logic
+Model and Logic components.

-Rule execution is hooked into the evaluation of adding or editing a Transaction
+Rule execution is hooked into the evaluation of adding or editing a Transaction.
+This means that for every new transaction,

 all rules within the Rule Engine will be executed on that transaction.
 The same can be said for modifying a transaction.